+As established above, sufficient heterogeneity is important for social simulations aiming to reveal complex dynamics.
+Current LLM agents fall short in generating such diversity.
+They tend to act as an ``average persona,'' producing responses that reflect population-typical behaviors while suppressing the variation observed in real human populations.

+We analyze this limitation through two behavioral dimensions: \textbf{variance} (the diversity and spread of behaviors) and \textbf{mean} (the central tendency and its alignment with real human behaviors).
+This variance-mean framework helps diagnose alignment problems: variance captures whether LLMs generate sufficient behavioral diversity for complex dynamics, while mean alignment determines whether the central tendency corresponds to real human populations.
+When characterizing variance as ``high'' or ``low,'' we refer to comparisons against available ground truth, i.e., empirically observed human behavioral distributions for the phenomenon under study.
+Even when the data is limited, comparing against existing benchmarks (e.g., from human experiments or surveys) provides a basis for assessing whether LLM-generated behaviors exhibit realistic diversity.

-This ``average persona'' phenomenon can be understood through the lens of the models' training processes.
-A key contributing factor appears to be that language model training maximizes the conditional probability of predicting text through likelihood-driven loss functions over vast human expression data.
-This training objective inherently rewards high-frequency, mainstream expressions and suppresses marginal ones, thereby fostering an ``average persona'' that aggregates group thinking and limits distributional representativeness~\cite{dung2025empirically,trott2024large,wang2025large}.
-The inherent heterogeneity of subgroups is consequently erased, causing behavior to concentrate on a few dominant patterns that often reflect social biases and demographic stereotypes, even when instructions attempt to elicit alternative perspectives~\cite{liu2024evaluating,taubenfeld2024systematic}.
-This results in the difficulty in capturing long-tail patterns, even with advanced simulation frameworks or model improvements~\cite{taubenfeld2024systematic,wang2025large}.
-We delineate two primary cases based on how this average persona manifests through \textbf{variance} and \textbf{mean}, each with distinct consequences for social simulations.
+This ``average persona'' phenomenon stems from training processes.
+Language model training maximizes conditional probability of predicting text through likelihood-driven loss functions over vast human expression data.
+This objective inherently rewards high-frequency, mainstream expressions and suppresses marginal ones, fostering an ``average persona'' that aggregates group thinking and limits distributional representativeness~\citep{dung2025empirically,trott2024large,wang2025large}.
+Subgroup heterogeneity is consequently erased, causing behavior to concentrate on dominant patterns that often reflect social biases and demographic stereotypes, even when prompts attempt to elicit alternative perspectives~\citep{liu2024evaluating,taubenfeld2024systematic}.
+This results in difficulty capturing long-tail patterns~\citep{taubenfeld2024systematic,wang2025large}.
+We delineate two primary cases based on variance and mean, each with distinct consequences.